mwc360/mwc360.github.io/_posts/2025-03-26-Packaging-Python-Libraries-Using-Microsoft-Fabric.md

 ![Library Process](/assets/img/posts/Developing-Fabric-Libraries-Pt2/lib-diagram.excalidraw.png)

 # Building / Packaging
-While you can certainly run all of this code locally on your machine, everything that I'll show in this section will be 100% from the Fabric Notebook UI.
-Sure, doing some of this stuff locally can be more productive and agile, but there's a certain convenience and magic to having the _capability_ to do everything in your browser.

-Packaging a Python library results in having a single compressed file, a _"wheel"_ file, with the `.WHL` extension.
-For anyone new to Python, this is really just a compressed file (which you can actually unzip to view the contents via replacing the extension with `.ZIP`) that contains all of the Python modules, reference files, and virtual references to the dependencies that your library has.
-Since all I had in the prior blog was the single Python `utils` module, I will need to add a couple other things to support making this a packagable library.

 While you can certainly run all of this code locally on your machine, everything I'll show in this section will be 100% from the **Fabric Notebook UI**.
 Sure, doing some of this stuff locally can be more productive, but there's something convenient—and a little magical—about being able to do everything in your browser.

 Packaging a Python library results in a single compressed file, a _"wheel"_ file with the `.whl` extension.
 For anyone new to Python, this is really just a ZIP archive (you can rename it to `.zip` and peek inside) that contains all of your Python modules, metadata, and references to any dependencies your library needs.